jwodder/txtble/README.rst

 - Unicode fullwidth & combining character aware
 - Control the horizontal (left, center, & right) and vertical (top, middle, & bottom) alignment of text
-- Align numbers along the decimal point
+- Align numbers along their decimal points
 - Customize characters used for drawing borders
 - Toggle inter-row, inter-column, and outer borders
 - Set the value used to fill out ragged rows